 WHERE WE BEGAN

-But if periods are inconvenient in places where we have many resources available to us, we wondered what it was like for others.
+Reemi started with us, two long distance besties (Emily and Ashleigh), and our regular phone calls about periods and menstruation.
+Through our collective work in health care and international development, we knew that women's health was not being prioritised.
+And it dawned on us that if periods were inconvenient in places where we have many resources available to us, we wondered what it was really like for others.
 This led to us exploring how people in developing countries dealt with their menstruation.
 In 2017, we went on our first research trip across India, Bangladesh and Nepal, meeting with people who were tackling these questions, so that we could understand the issue better.
 During this time, we discovered information that was more shocking than we realised or could comprehend.

 WHERE WE'RE GOING